Y-Foundry-Dao/yfd-docs/docs/_develop/contractMessages/contracts/forge/forgeMessages.md

 You can go to the [contract tab](https://station.terra.money/contract) on the terra station web app to manually run query and execute messages.

 Searching for the contract shows useful information such as the `Code ID` `Creator` `Admin` and the `InitMsg` that was used to instantiate the contract.
-In the case of this YFD contract the `InitMsg` is
+In the case of this Forge contract the `InitMsg` is

 ```json
 {